openhwgroup/cve2/doc/01_specification/index.rst

 The **scope of the IP** is the processor core subsystem that is specified below and that is verified with a 100% coverage goal.
-In the verification plans, the scope of the IP can be partitioned into two DUTs (designs under test) - one covering the processor core itself, and a :term:`coreplex` covering the processor "core complex" which adds debug capabilities, an interrupt controller and system bus protocol
+In the verification plans, the scope of the IP can be partitioned into two :term:`DUTs<DUT>` (designs under test) - one covering the processor core itself, and a :term:`coreplex` covering the processor "core complex" which adds debug capabilities, an interrupt controller and system bus protocol